VET Program Approval and Maintenance Procedure

 • to be 'imported' from another Training package and it satisfies the packaging rules for importation of units.

 A. Identify unit.
-Head of Centre or Program Manager Director
+Associate Director or Program Manager

 1. It may be possible to use an existing unit from another qualification.